Proprietors: Kammath & Kammath

-Proprietors: Kammath & Kammath is a 2013 Indian action comedy film, written by Udayakrishna-Siby K. Thomas, directed by Thomson K. Thomas and produced by Anto Joseph.
+Proprietors: Kammath & Kammath is a 2013 Indian Malayalam-language action comedy film, written by Udayakrishna-Siby K. Thomas, directed by Thomson K. Thomas and produced by Anto Joseph.
 The film features Mammootty and Dileep in the title roles alongside Baburaj, Karthika Nair, Rima Kallingal and Suraj Venjaramoodu in pivotal roles with an ensemble supporting cast.
-It marks the debut of Dhanush in Malayalam Cinema, who made cameo in the film.
+It marks the debut of Dhanush in Malayalam cinema, who made cameo in the film as well as the most recent Malayalam film role of Karthika Nair.
+The film was a commercial success at the box office.

+The film centers around two brothers, Raja Raja Kammath, the elder brother and Deva Raja Kammath, the younger brother who have a business endeavor that changes their lives forever.

 Plot

-Kammath and Kammath is a film about two brothers, Raja Raja Kammath, the elder brother and Deva Raja Kammath, the younger brother who have a business endeavor that changes their lives forever.
-The Kammath brothers initially started making and selling dosa (savory South Indian crêpes) at a small stand to support their poor family.
-Eventually, their dosa received critical acclaim, and their stand grew into a restaurant, which grew into dozens of restaurants across South India.
-Sulaiman Sahib who is their rival, blocks the entry of Kammath Sr. He runs a non-vegetarian restaurant that is opposite a now defunct Brahmin vegetarian restaurant.
-He has a target of acquiring this restaurant's land.
+Brothers Raja and Deva Raja Kammath bake and sell dosa (savory South Indian crêpes) at a small stand to support their poor family.
+Eventually, their dosa receives critical acclaim, and their stand grows into a restaurant, later becoming a franchise across South India.
+Their rival, Sulaiman Sahib, blocks the entry of Kammath Sr. He runs a non-vegetarian restaurant that is opposite a now defunct Brahmin vegetarian restaurant.
+He plans to acquire the restaurant's land.

-The Kammath brothers plan to inaugurate their new restaurant in the building and land of the defunct restaurant.
+The Kammath brothers build a new restaurant inside the defunct restaurant.
 On opening day, the municipal secretary Mahalakshmi and ward counselor Sebastian Kuzhivelil are brought by Sulaiman Sahib to stop it from opening.
-They fail do it as the restaurant's name is now Kammath & Kammath and it has obtained a new license and ownership.
+They fail to do so, and the restaurant's name is now Kammath & Kammath and it has obtained a new license and ownership.

-Sulaiman Sahib and Sebastian, with the help of a thief Pathrose throws stones and breaks Mahalakshmi's house's windows and frames Raja for the crime, resulting in him being arrested and he subsequently meets Deva in the lockup after he had been arrested for allegedly selling liquor illegally in their new restaurant.
-The Kammath Brothers threaten Pathrose in the police station and the truth is revealed that he has thrown stones at Mahalakshmi's house.
+Sulaiman Sahib and Sebastian, with the help of a thief, Pathrose, throw stones and break Mahalakshmi's house's windows, framing Raja for the crime.
+He is arrested and subsequently meets Deva in the lockup after he was arrested for allegedly selling liquor in their new restaurant illegally.
+The Kammath Brothers threaten Pathrose in the police station, who reveals that he threw the stones at Mahalakshmi's house.
 The restaurant closed circuit security cameras reveals that people sent by Sebastian brought the liquor bottles to the restaurant to implicate Deva.

-Later, both Mahalakshmi and Sulaiman Sahib are convinced by Raja that they are not problem makers and both become friends with them.
-The Kammath brothers opens their new restaurant in Coimbatore with the superstar Dhanush as inaugurator.
-One night, Sunnichan, attacks Mahalakshmi, asking about his sister, while she was coming back to Palakkad from Coimbatore.
-Raja saves her from Sunnichan by sending chauffeur/bodyguard Gopi to deal with him.
+Later, both Mahalakshmi and Sulaiman Sahib are convinced by Raja that they are not troublemakers, and both befriend him.
+The Kammath brothers open their new restaurant in Coimbatore with the superstar Dhanush as the inaugurator.
+One night, Sunnichan attacks Mahalakshmi, asking about his sister while she was coming back to Palakkad from Coimbatore.
+Raja saves her from Sunnichan by sending his bodyguard Gopi to deal with him.
 On this journey, Raja and Mahalakshmi go to a restaurant for dinner.
 Raja meets his old wife with her new husband.